Deci-AI/super-gradients/documentation/source/welcome.md

 ### Production Readiness and Ease of Integration

 All SuperGradients models’ are production ready in the sense that they are compatible with deployment tools such as TensorRT (Nvidia) and OpenVINO (Intel) and can be easily taken into production.
 With a few lines of code you can easily integrate the models into your codebase.

+## Getting Started
+Check out our [Quickstart tutorial](QuickstartBasicToolkit.md) to get learn the basic of SuperGradients.

+You can also start from our tutorial on [Detection](.), [Segmentation](Segmentation.md) or [Pose Estimation](PoseEstimation.md).

 ## What's New
 __________________________________________________________________________________________________________
+* 【1/3/2023】 Lion optimizer was added
+* 【27/2/2023】 Pose Estimation models and utilities were added to SuperGradients!
 * 【20/2/2023】 PP-Yolo-E implementation
 * 【17/1/2023】 Quantization Aware Training (QAT) and Post Training Quantization (PTQ) - including selective quantization
 * 【17/11/2022】 Integration with ClearML